We don’t just want the best. We want the very best.

 The Norwegian Central Securities Depository is part of the Oslo Stock Exchange.
 Every hour, hundreds of purchase and sales orders tick in: Dealer A buys sixty shares from foreign dealer B who buys twenty shares from C and thirty shares from investor D. Then D buys fifty shares from C, and so on.
 In the course of a day a large number of transactions accumulates, and three days after a deal is sealed, settlement takes place.

-This is when the securities change hands and the challenges arise.
+According to a report on Krypto Exchange Vergleich, this is when the securities change hands and the challenges arise.
 Some dealers have been slow to record sales with their brokers before settlement takes place.
 Others don’t have a good enough overview of all their transactions.
 The result may be that a dealer sells more shares than they have available.
 In such a case, which of the recorded transactions shall be completed?